 Organizations tend to map their sustainability goals according to stakeholders’ expectations to obtain more benefits.
-After all, such an approach allows for costs saving or income increase, and facilitates the business’ bottom-line growth.
-Showcasing how your company benefits through sustainability has an impact on the shareholder value.
+After all, such an approach allows for cost savings or income increase and facilitates the business’ bottom-line growth.
+Showcasing how your company benefits through sustainability has an impact on shareholder value.

 Below, we have analyzed the nature of sustainability communications, identified the key reasons for communicating a sustainability strategy, and described the basic aspects of sustainability management software.

-Sustainability communication is a way of spreading awareness about the company’s sustainability strategy and their commitment and effort made towards achieving the related goals.
-It adds to building a trustworthy reputation, and gives an extra credit in the eyes of stakeholders.
+Sustainability communication is a way of spreading awareness about the company’s sustainability strategy and the commitment and effort made toward achieving the related goals.
+It adds to building a trustworthy reputation and gives extra credit in the eyes of stakeholders.

-Sustainability communications play the key role in educating the current and potential clients and investors about the progress achieved through your implementation of sustainable solutions.
+Sustainability communications play a key role in educating current and potential clients and investors about the progress achieved through your implementation of sustainable solutions.
 While the clients prefer buying the products with the smallest ecological footprint, the investors are interested in seeing the financial profit of such activity.

 There are multiple ways to present the highlights of sustainability and environmental, social and governance (ESG) reports to different types of stakeholders.
 You may consider the following content: